ScRiPt1337/Live-cc-checker/README.md

 # replace month with FUZZ_MN
 # replace year with FUZZ_YR
 # replace cvv with FUZZ_CVV
+# DNT: 1 add this in the end of your header
 # and your can run this command
 # ./chxd creditC proxy.txt cc.txt config.txt